Skip to Content

 npx tw-patch init

-This will create a tailwindcss-mangle.config.ts file in your current cwd:
+This will create a tailwindcss-mangle.config.ts file in your current working directory (cwd):

 import { defineConfig } from 'tailwindcss-patch' export default defineConfig({})

-You can customize its behavior using the patch field:
+You can customize its behavior through the patch field:

 import { defineConfig } from 'tailwindcss-patch' export default defineConfig({ patch: { output: { filename: 'xxx.json', loose: true, removeUniversalSelector: true }, tailwindcss: { config: 'path/to/your/tailwind.config.js', cwd: 'project/cwd' } } })